-Make this Frozen Bahama Mama and you’ll feel like you’re in the tropics.
-With a combination of grenadine, orange juice, pineapple juice, dark rum, coconut flavored rum, lime juice, and ice, it’s the perfect way to cool off.
+Make this Frozen Bahama Mama and you’ll feel like you’re in the tropics!
+With a combination of grenadine, orange juice, pineapple juice, dark rum, coconut rum, lime juice, and ice, this tropical delight is the perfect way to cool off.
 Plus, it’s the next best thing to being there, smelling that salty ocean air under the blue skies and hot sun!

 I am proud to be partnering with Princess Cruises to bring you this sponsored post.
 As always, all opinions are 100% my own.